gnapse/dotfiles/README.md

 loaded using [pathogen][], linked from other public repos as git submodules.
 Check out the [`vim/bundle`][vim-bundle] directory for details.

+Additionally, these dotfiles are [mpd][]-oriented.
+If you use mpd to play your music, try the `music help` command and enjoy.
+Also notice that tmux's powerline status bar shows the song currently playing on mpd.

 ## Credits

 My only merit here is having assembled various pieces of configuration files